Dario-Maglio/EM-shower-simulator-with-NN/README.rst

 -----

 If no arguments are passed, the simulation will use random features as input.
-(not implemented yet -> actually default parameter in use)

 In python you can import the module simply writing